 Essential to the effort was the generous offer by members of the Putnam family, whose property surrounds the Tilden Building on School Street in Keene.
 They admired both the cultural community that MWS brings to the larger city, and the community spirit MWS brings to its neighborhood.
 Members of the Putnam family came to the MWS Board with the idea of purchasing the Tilden School and leasing the building for a Waldorf High school.

 Again, families, teachers, staff, and community gave tirelessly of their time, effort, and personal resources to launch the program.
 Twenty seven pioneering students and four intrepid High School teachers, hailing from New York City to Australia, inaugurated the High School with ninth and tenth grades.
-By 2013, children and adolescents from Nursery though twelfth grade will be served by Monadnock Waldorf School.
+By 2013, we had children and adolescents from Nursery though twelfth grade served by Monadnock Waldorf School.